GOP lawmakers cringe over Trump’s effort to destroy DeSantis

 Senate Republican Leader Mitch McConnell (Ky.) tacitly blamed Trump’s influence on the Republican Party’s brand for the disappointing performance of GOP Senate candidates in the 2022 midterm.

-Sen. Thom Tillis (R-N.C.), a councilor to the Senate GOP leadership team, said negative politics tends to backfire in North Carolina, a swing state that Trump carried in 2016 and 2020.
+Sen. Thom Tillis (R-N.C.), a counselor to the Senate GOP leadership team, said negative politics tend to backfire in North Carolina, a swing state that Trump carried in 2016 and 2020.

 He said he “never used it” and “never found it productive” to wield the politics of personal destruction to win a race.